PolarCookie/PolarGuides/README.md

 Progress:
 Dun Morogh 1-13 done
-Alliance 13-20 done, except druid water form questline, a huge grind section at the end of lvl 19; any quests missed, cloth capitol quests maybe?
+Alliance 13-20 done, except druid water form questline, it fits into late westfall questing and it's written into Zygor's.
+A huge grind section at the end of lvl 19; any quests missed, cloth capitol quests maybe?
 Alliance 20-24 done
 Alliance 25-29 done
 Alliance 30-34 done